 - Offer instructors an opportunity to invigorate curriculum with vital issues and great ideas.

-- Enrich the lives of students, faculty, staff and the people of south Snohomish County.
+- Enrich the lives of students, employees, and the community of south Snohomish County.

 Here are some ways to join in: